 What are the main challenges your function faces?

 Our vision is for a cleaner, healthier world which drives our strategy and mirror’s society’s need to create a more sustainable future.
-JM will catalyse the net zero transition for our customers in automotive, chemicals, and energy.
+JM will catalyze the net zero transition for our customers in automotive, chemicals, and energy.
 In achieving this, procurement and our supply partners play a pivotal role to ensure we are fit for today and for the future – that is, where supplier expenditure typically accounts for over 40% of the groups revenue, we must ensure our ecosystem aligns with the company’s play-to-win strategy around reputation, growth, and profit.

 Black swan events are highly disruptive, and whilst before now seen as rare events they should serve as a wakeup call for business to double-down on building and sustaining risk-reduction capability, moving from reactive to preventative thinking and importantly, action.